Bahrain-SEB-15/react-hoot-front-end/update-a-hoot/README.md

 ## Set `formData` state

 The first modification we'll make to the functionality of the component relates to its initial state.
 If the user is updating a hoot, the inputs of our form should be prefilled with any existing hoot details.
-This will require calling upon the `hootService.show()` service within `src/components/HootForm/HootForm.jsx`.
+This will require calling the `hootService.show()` service within `src/components/HootForm/HootForm.jsx`.

 1. At the top of `src/components/HootForm/HootForm.jsx`, add imports for `hootService` and `useEffect`: